brian6484/CSKnowledge/Operating System/Process Threads.md

 ## process -> thread
 Back in the days, program used to run from start to end in just 1 process.
 But as programs gets more demanding in terms of workload, using just one process is insufficient.
 Why not we use multiple processes to run 1 program then?
-We will get to IPC but back then, it was imposs bcos OS allocated resources to 1 specific process, which cannot be shared with other processes for *safety reasons*.
+There are actually 3 ways - IPC, LPC and making a separate shared memory area to be shared amongst processes.
+But these requires a replacement of CPU register, initialising cache memory between RAM and CPU so the burden is big.
+Back then it was imposs bcos OS allocated resources to 1 specific process, which cannot be shared with other processes for *safety reasons*.

 So process had to have a smaller unit of work - *thread*.

 ![Screenshot 2023-11-15 123548](https://github.com/brian6484/CSKnowledge/assets/56388433/10d6a5cb-1d61-42d9-8906-7247134c8203)